Bank of Nova Scotia Sells 5,851 Shares of Old Dominion Freight Line, Inc. (NASDAQ:ODFL)

 Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
 Jennison Associates LLC bought a new stake in shares of Old Dominion Freight Line during the 2nd quarter worth $1,613,000.
 State of Wisconsin Investment Board raised its stake in shares of Old Dominion Freight Line by 253.0% during the 1st quarter.
 State of Wisconsin Investment Board now owns 238,056 shares of the transportation company’s stock worth $57,231,000 after purchasing an additional 170,613 shares during the period.
 RiverPark Advisors LLC purchased a new stake in Old Dominion Freight Line in the 1st quarter worth about $1,219,000.
 Brinker Capital Investments LLC purchased a new stake in Old Dominion Freight Line in the 1st quarter worth about $5,731,000.
 Finally, Whittier Trust Co. increased its holdings in Old Dominion Freight Line by 7.9% in the 2nd quarter.
 Whittier Trust Co. now owns 66,728 shares of the transportation company’s stock worth $16,935,000 after acquiring an additional 4,880 shares during the last quarter.
 Institutional investors own 70.11% of the company’s stock.

 Several equities research analysts recently weighed in on the company.
-Cowen reissued a “hold” rating on shares of Old Dominion Freight Line in a report on Friday, August 13th.
-Stifel Nicolaus assumed coverage on Old Dominion Freight Line in a report on Monday, June 21st.
-They issued a “hold” rating for the company.
-KeyCorp lifted their price objective on Old Dominion Freight Line from $300.00 to $310.00 and gave the stock an “overweight” rating in a report on Thursday, September 2nd.
-Robert W. Baird reissued a “hold” rating and issued a $264.00 price objective on shares of Old Dominion Freight Line in a report on Sunday, August 1st.
-Finally, Evercore ISI reissued a “buy” rating and issued a $298.00 price objective on shares of Old Dominion Freight Line in a report on Friday, July 9th.
+Zacks Investment Research lowered Old Dominion Freight Line from a “buy” rating to a “hold” rating and set a $268.00 price objective for the company. in a report on Wednesday, June 23rd.
+The Goldman Sachs Group lowered Old Dominion Freight Line from a “buy” rating to a “neutral” rating and set a $281.00 price objective for the company. in a report on Monday, August 2nd.
+Wolfe Research lowered Old Dominion Freight Line from an “outperform” rating to a “peer perform” rating in a report on Thursday, July 15th.
+Stifel Nicolaus initiated coverage on Old Dominion Freight Line in a report on Monday, June 21st.
+They set a “hold” rating for the company.
+Finally, Robert W. Baird reaffirmed a “hold” rating and set a $264.00 target price on shares of Old Dominion Freight Line in a report on Sunday, August 1st.
 One research analyst has rated the stock with a sell rating, ten have assigned a hold rating and seven have issued a buy rating to the company.
 According to data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of $256.94.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, September 15th.
 Investors of record on Wednesday, September 1st were given a $0.20 dividend.
 The ex-dividend date was Tuesday, August 31st.
 This represents a $0.80 dividend on an annualized basis and a yield of 0.28%.
 Old Dominion Freight Line’s payout ratio is 14.08%.